abhishek-rajput119/scalable_online_judge/README.md

 PROJECT DESIGN BREAKDOWN
 AIM: Build a scalable OJ for coders

-UI screens/routes (Task 1) {4-5 days}:
+UI screens/routes:
   Login Page: To authorize the user for login
   Admin Page: Some extended features for admin (Using default Django admin).
   Home Page: Has a list of problems and a filter option to sort them based on solved status or difficulty.

   Problems Page: When clicked on any problem on the above page, takes you here; this page has the problem name, description, input field to code, selection dropdown                  to pick programming language, submit button and a dynamic banner to display the verdict.
   Submission Page: Linked to the Problems page, which takes you to view your submissions of that particular problem.
 Shows submission time-stamps for each                              submission.
-  [Bonus] Profile Page : To display the basic information, performance ,score and problems solved by logged in user.
+  [Not designed yet] Profile Page : To display the basic information, performance ,score and problems solved by logged in user.

-Design and configure Database (SQL)(Task 2) {3-4 days}:
+Design and configure Database (SQL):
   ● Users:
     UserId(default)
     User_name